Entanglement cost in practical scenarios: Detailed proof of Theorem

-In order to prove inequality~(\ref{eq:to_prove}), we employ the well-known Quantum Information Spectrum Method~\cite{info-spect,hayashi-naga}.
-A fundamental quantity used in this approach is the \emph{quantum spectral inf-divergence rate}, defined as follows~\cite{beyond, hayashi-naga}: \begin{definition}[Spectral inf-divergence rate] Given a sequence of states $\hat\rho=\{\rho_n\}_{n=1}^\infty$ and a sequence of positive operators $\hat\sigma=\{\sigma_n\}_{n=1}^\infty$, the \emph{quantum spectral inf-divergence rate} is defined in terms of the difference operators $\Delta_n(\gamma) = \rho_n - 2^{n\gamma}\sigma_n$ as
+Before stating and proving Lemma~\ref{lemma:six} and Lemma~\ref{lemma:seven}, we need to recall some definitions and notations extensively used in the Quantum Information Spectrum Method~\cite{info-spect}.
+A fundamental quantity used in this approach is the \emph{quantum spectral inf-divergence rate}, defined as follows: \begin{definition}[Spectral inf-divergence rate] Given a sequence of states $\hat\rho=\{\rho_n\}_{n=1}^\infty$, $\rho_n\in\states(\sH^{\otimes n})$, and a sequence of positive operators $\hat\sigma=\{\sigma_n\}_{n=1}^\infty$, where $\sigma_n$ acts on $\sH^{\otimes n}$, the \emph{quantum spectral inf-divergence rate} is defined in terms of the difference operators $\Delta_n(\gamma) = \rho_n - 2^{n\gamma}\sigma_n$ as

 where the notation $\{X\ge 0\}$, for a self-adjoint operator $X$, is used to indicate the projector onto the subspace where $X\ge 0$. \end{definition}